pablocavalcanteh/python-design-patterns/README.md

   - **Command**

     It is a behavioral design pattern that transforms a request into an independent object that contains all the information about the request.
 This transformation allows you to parameterize methods with different requests, delay or queue the execution of a request, and support undoable operations.

+ - **Template Method**

+    Defines the skeleton of an algorithm in one operation, postponing the definition of some steps for subclasses.
+The Template Method allows subclasses to redefine certain steps of an algorithm without changing its structure.

+ - **State**

+    Allows an object to change its behavior when its internal state changes.
+The object will appear to have changed its class.